pioneer-io/documentation/docs/ruby-sdk-doc.md

 ```

 ## Testing
-To run a basic suite of unit tests, just run `rake` from the main directory.
+To run a basic suite of unit tests, just `rake` from the main directory.